-Projects include: DC Universe, Westworld, Blade Runner 2049, Mortal Kombat 11, The Happytime Murders, Herschel Supply Co, Ghost in the Shell, Twin Peaks, I'm Dying Up Here, Heroes Reborn, 300, Springsteen & I, Cloud Atlas, Super 8, True Grit, Iron Man, Star Trek, Avatar, Mission Impossible, Scott Pilgrim, Kick-Ass, Transformers, GI Joe, Wolverine, Chronicle, The Last Airbender, Lost Planet, Watchmen, Mattel Digital Network, MTV's virtual Lower East Side, and Brian Eno's 77 Million Paintings exhibition.
+Projects include: Westworld, Blade Runner 2049, DC Universe, American Horror Story, What We Do in the Shadows, Mortal Kombat 11, The Happytime Murders, Herschel Supply Co, Ghost in the Shell, Twin Peaks, I'm Dying Up Here, Heroes Reborn, 300, Springsteen & I, Cloud Atlas, Super 8, True Grit, Iron Man, Star Trek, Avatar, Mission Impossible, Scott Pilgrim, Kick-Ass, Transformers, GI Joe, Wolverine, Chronicle, The Last Airbender, Lost Planet, Watchmen, Mattel Digital Network, MTV's virtual Lower East Side, and Brian Eno's 77 Million Paintings exhibition.

 Former Technology Evangelist to MTV Networks for their virtual worlds initiative.

 Guest Critic at Parsons The New School for Design's LittleBigPlanet Collab game design course and Massachusetts Institute of Technology/Parsons' Machinima Collab game design and filmmaking course.